-Do you think your ISP is cheating you?
-These speed test sites help you find out
+Think your ISP is cheating you?
+The best internet speed tests help you find out

 ISP Speed Tests

-If you want an accurate and somewhat more “personal” speed test instead of the general tests available across the internet, we advise you to check out your internet service provider.
-Many ISPs offer their own speed tests, typically to their customers but sometimes to everyone (Verizon has the Xfinity speed test, for example).
+If you want an accurate and somewhat more “personal” speed test, instead of the general tests available across the internet, we advise you to check out your internet service provider.
+Many ISPs offer their own speed tests, typically to their customers but sometimes to everyone (Verizon Xfinity has its own speed test, for example).
 There are dozens of these ISP tests out there, making them a worthwhile alternative for most people.
 The easiest way to find them is to just visit your ISP’s official website and look for them — or to Google “[insert your ISP] speed test” and see what comes up.

-The advantage to using these tests is that ISPs should know exactly how to construct a speed test to get accurate results, especially when their own service is on the line.
-The disadvantage is that this sometimes doesn’t happen, so quality can vary.
-However, if you’re looking for a second result, these ISP tests allow you to double check numbers.

-This article was originally published on December 12, 2013, and updated on March 15, 2017 by Tyler Lacoma to include Fast.com and FCC Speed Test.